 9.Vegetable/Fresh produce Farming

-At the end of the day, most Kenyan households like to put a plate of steaming ugali and some vegetable and any other supplement hence the reason why demand for vegetables keeps surging.
+At the end of the day, most Kenyan households like to put a plate of steaming ugali and some vegetables.
+Hence the reason why the demand for vegetables keeps surging.
 Veges take around 3 months and you harvest.
-Onions, Capsicums, Tomatoes, Cabbages are just a few examples of vegetables that are profitable as they generate a lot of income in a short period of a while.
-A farmer with readily available water and good farm management skill can plant in both dry and wet seasons and make a lot of money
+Onions, Capsicums, Tomatoes, Cabbages are just a few examples of vegetables that are profitable.
+A farmer with readily available water and good farm management skills can plant in both dry and wet seasons and still make a lot of money.

 Many of us love eggs, whether boiled or fried and of course hen meat.
 For instance, Kienyeji eggs are sold between Ksh 15- Ksh 20 while exotic birds eggs sell for Ksh 10-Ksh 20.
 Broilers sell for around 600/- to 1000.
 The process of rearing chicken from a chick to a layer or broiler may be hectic but they pay back handsomely.